POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least two years of experience with academic advising, access programs, or college or university employment experience directly related to the job responsibilities of this position is required; an equivalency of two years of graduate assistantships may be considered for substitution of one year of experience.
+Experience: At least three years of experience with academic advising, access programs, or college or university employment experience directly related to the job responsibilities of this position are required; an equivalency of two years of graduate assistantships may be considered for substitution of one year of experience.
 Student services or teaching experience is preferred.
-Access programs experience or other student support services serving diverse student populations is preferred.
+Access programs experience or other student support services serving First-Generation or Pell Eligible student populations is preferred.

-Skills: Excellent presentation and written communication skills, interpersonal skills (particularly in working with diverse student populations), organizational, and management skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Skills: Excellent presentation and written communication skills, interpersonal skills, organizational, and management skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with or students from a first-generation and Pell-eligible backgrounds is required.
 A working knowledge of various computer applications is required; experience with database applications is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-12. Provides information needed for decision making by keeping current and accessible enrollment records, managing and maintaining databases, and preparing and submitting reports on the student population as requested by the Director of Access and Success Programs.
+8. Provides information needed for decision making by keeping current and accessible enrollment records, managing, and maintaining databases, and preparing and submitting reports on the student population as requested by the Director of Access and Success Programs

 SUPERVISION

-The Assistant Director of Access and Success Programs is supervised by the Director of Access and Success Programs and supervises the Diversity Transition and Support Coordinator, graduate assistants, and/or student employees.
+The Associate Director of Access and Success Programs supervises the two Bears Lead Program Coordinators, two graduate assistants, and/or student employees.

 OFFICE OF HUMAN RESOURCES